farlies/rsked/doc/CONFIGURATION.md

 #### Playlists

 - `medium` : `playlist`
-- `location` : string, relative pathname of the playlist
+- `location` : string, pathname of the playlist

-The location pathname is taken to be relative to the *playlist directory*.
+The `location` filename, e.g. `foo.m3u`, is taken to be relative to the *playlist directory*.
 A playlist is a file that should have one media pathname per line.
 No shell expansion at all is performed on these pathnames.
 De facto standard M3U file format is acceptable, but the M3U directives will be ignored.
-Example playlists are included in the `mpd/playlists` directories;
-replace these with playlists reflecting your stored audio files.
+Example playlists are included in the `mpd/playlists` directories; replace these with playlists reflecting your stored audio files.

-The simplest way to create playlists is with an `mpd` client like *Cantata*.
+There are some differences in the way different media players interpret the pathnames in playlists.
+However in general, relative pathnames or bare filenames are assumed to be relative to the directory containing the *playlist* file.
+For best interoperability you may either (or both) of:

+1. Put all of your playlists at the root of the music directory (so relative paths will coincide with the assumed root), or make symbolic links so that they appear in all required places.
+2. Only use *full pathnames* in playlists.
+This option is arguably best long term as it should be unambiguous to any current or future player.

 #### Network Streams